Decentralized Reliability Estimation for Low Latency Mixnets: Reliability Estimation Protocols

-\begin{enumerate} \item Each gateway $g$ broadcasts the number of packets ${s}_{(c,g)} \leq S_c$ sent per credential $c$ used in the epoch. \item All mix nodes and gateways broadcast their space efficient tag-commitments. \item Each gateway $g$ broadcasts the openings of the ${s}^*_{(c,g)} (\approx p_\mathsf{lot} \cdot {s}_{(c,g)})$ measurement packets generated in the epoch, which is followed by broadcasting the openings of the corresponding tag-commitments by all nodes (in case Bloom filters are used for tag-commitments this last step is not necessary). \item Any entity reading broadcast outputs can verify the validity of the gateway openings and use them to recreate the $\sum_g \sum_c {s}^*_{(c,g)}$ measurement packets generated in the epoch.
-As result, the path and recipient of each measurement packet, as well as the tags seen at each step of the route, become available.
-Any entity can then check which measurement packet tags were included in the Bloom filters broadcast by nodes in step (2).
+\begin{itemize} \item{\textbf{B.1:}} Each gateway $g$ broadcasts the number of packets ${s}_{(c,g)} \leq S_c$ sent per credential $c$ during the epoch. \item{\textbf{B.2:}} All nodes (mix nodes and gateways) broadcast their tag-commitments. \item{\textbf{B.3:}} Each gateway $g$ broadcasts the openings of the ${s}^*_{(c,g)} (\approx p_\mathsf{lot} \cdot {s}_{(c,g)})$ measurement packets generated during the epoch from all its client credentials. \item{\textbf{B.4:}} All mix nodes and gateways broadcast the openings of their tag-commitments corresponding to the revealed measurement packets (this step is unnecessary if Bloom filters are used, since membership can be verified directly).
+Note only public material is broadcast, not secret key material. \end{itemize}